chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 # Airline and Airport Analysis

 This project stems from an assignment I worked on while enrolled in a data analytics module in National University of Singapore (NUS).
-All datasets were provided by NUS professor Liu QiZhang.
-In this project, I used R to analyse relevant data to determine which airports and airlines are the best choices for travellers.
+All datasets were provided by NUS professor Liu Qi Zhang.
+In this project, I used R programming to analyse and visualise relevant data to determine which airports and airlines are the best choices for travellers.

 <br/>